fosspill/FFXIV_Modding_Tool/README.md

 ****FFMT****

-For all intents and purposes FFMT is on an extended hiatus.
+FFMT is on an extended hiatus.

 Important bug fixes and framework updates will, however, still be released.